What is rice?

 When British settlers came to North America in the 1600s AD, they brought rice with them.
 They planted rice in the south-east part of the continent where the climate was right for it (modern North and South Carolina).
 In the 1660s, British settlers forced the Cherokee off their land in order to grow rice on it.
 West African people who were forced to come to North America as slaves also brought rice with them.
 By the 1700s a lot of farmers were growing rice in North and South Carolina and exporting it to Europe (mainly to Germany, but also to Spain and Portugal).
 Rice fields helped to spread malaria in North America too.

 After the Civil War, in the late 1800s, with their slaves free, the rich planters gave up growing rice in the Carolinas, but other people began to grow rice across the rest of the South, especially in Louisiana and Mississippi, and parts of Texas and California.
 Most people in Europe and North America kept on eating more bread and noodles than rice, and most people in South America continued to eat more corn.
 People in south Asia and South Africa ate most of the rice.

 People usually cook rice by boiling or steaming it to make it soft.
+The basic American recipe is two cups of water to a cup of rice.
 You can eat rice plain, or with a sauce of vegetables or meat or fish, or sweetened and baked into rice pudding.
 Or you can crush rice into a powder and use it to make rice noodles.
 Rice is a good source of carbohydrates (energy).